mbykov/diglossa.el/Readme.md

 ## how to use it

-open two parallell texts in emacs, with Ctrl-x 3 or M-x split-window-horizontally
+open two parallel texts in emacs, with Ctrl-x 3 or M-x split-window-horizontally

 edit them with these shortcuts: